-The Tipella Creek Project is a run-of-river hydroelectric facility with an installed capacity of 18 MW and an estimated yearly energy output of 70 GWh.
+The Tipella Creek Project is a run-of-river hydroelectric facility with an installed capacity of 18 MW and an average yearly energy output of 70,000 MWh.
 Construction of the Tipella Creek Project facility commenced in May 2007 and the COD was achieved on October 19, 2009.
 The Tipella Creek Project uses the hydraulic resources of the lower reaches of Tipella Creek, with the point of diversion 2.4 km upstream from the powerhouse which in turn is 600 m upstream of the confluence of Tipella Creek with Harrison Lake.

 PRODUCT CERTIFIED FOR REDUCED ENVIRONMENTAL IMPACT.
 VIEW SPECIFIC ATTRIBUTES EVALUATED: UL.COM/EL

 |Innergex participation (%)||50.0|

 |Partner||CC&L Harrison Hydro Project Limited Partnership and LPF (Surfside) Development L.P.|

 In 2011, Innergex announced the acquisition of Cloudworks Energy Inc. Cloudworks’ portfolio of assets consisted of an interest of 50.01% in six run-of-river hydroelectric facilities, the remaining 49.99% is owned by CC&L Harrison Hydro Project Limited Partnership and LPF (Surfside) Development L.P.